Vevida/vevida-optimizer/readme.txt

 1. Upload the package contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure automatic updates through 'Dashboard' -> 'Update Settings'
-1. Optimize your mySQL database through 'Tools' -> 'Convert DB tables'
+1. Optimize your MySQL database through 'Tools' -> 'Convert DB tables'

 Or login to WordPress.
 Go to Plugins -> Add New and search for Vevida.
 The search box is located at the top right of the page.
 Click Install and enjoy